ithotvn/widgets-wp/README.md

-# widgets-wp
+# Training Wordpress widget

-Training about wordpress widgets
+  1. How to code a wordpress widget